Probabilistic RNA Designability via Interpretable Ensemble Approximation and Dynamic Decomposition: Ensemble Approximation via Rival Search

-Although Algorithm~\ref{alg:approxe_1} is effective and interpretable, the resulting bound is limited by the coarse approximation of the ensemble using only one rival structure.
-In principle, incorporating more rival structures yields a tighter approximation, though enumerating the full ensemble is infeasible.
+Algorithm~\ref{alg:approxe_1} is effective and interpretable, \finaledit{but} the resulting bound is limited by the coarse approximation of the ensemble using only one rival structure.
+Incorporating more rival structures \finaledit{will} yield a tighter approximation, though enumerating the full ensemble is infeasible.

 We therefore generalize the framework to include multiple rival structures.
 Figure~\ref{fig:ex2_approxe} illustrates this idea using the Eterna100 structure ``Zigzag Semicircle".
-Our previous work~\cite{zhou+:2024undesignable} proved this structure \UMFE-undesignable by identifying a set of nine rival structures
+Our previous work~\cite{zhou+:2024undesignable} proved this structure \UMFE-undesignable by identifying nine rival structures